marcioAlmada/spruct/README.md

 ### Initializing Structs

-Structs can be initialized with a key value array prototype:
+Structs can be initialized with a key value array prototype, like this:

 ```php
 $point = new D2Point([